Heat transport

 $ \alpha_{gv} = \alpha_{g0} \left(1+\displaystyle\frac{ v_m }{ v_{g0} }\right)$

-and for a liquid with the transmission coefficient dependent on the speed ($\alpha_{wv}$), the mean speed ($v_m$), the transmission coefficient Independent of the speed ($\alpha_{w0}$), and the factor velocidad del coefiente de transmisión ($v_{w0}$):
+And for a liquid with the transmission coefficient dependent on the speed ($\alpha_{wv}$), the mean speed ($v_m$), the transmission coefficient Independent of the speed ($\alpha_{w0}$), and the factor velocidad del coefiente de transmisión ($v_{w0}$):

 $ \alpha_{wv} = \alpha_{w0} \left(1+\sqrt{\displaystyle\frac{ v_m }{ v_{w0} }}\right)$